alexanderyanthar/JunoCollegeAssignmentOne/README.md

 The objective of this assignment is to convert an assigned PSD* into a well-tested, accessible, responsive and pixel-perfect landing page for desktop and mobile.
 This assignment assess HTML and SCSS skills along with responsive design abilities.

-*The design, style guide and assets are provided by Juno College, formely known as Hacker You.
+*The design, style guide and assets are provided by Juno College, formely known as HackerYou.

 ## The result: